 4 Steps to Getting a Mortgage as an Immigrant to the United States

-Nonpermanent residents.
-Nonpermanent residents can live in the United States temporarily with employment authorization granted by the USCIS through a variety of different visas.
+Nonpermanent residents can live and work in the U.S. for a set period of time as determined by their specific visa type.
 Only the following visas are acceptable for mortgage lending:

 |O series (O-1A, O-1B, O-2, O-3)||Individuals with “extraordinary ability” in certain fields and their spouse or children.|